Skip to content

 • Pricing is not public, which makes evaluation harder for buyers comparing across providers.
 Trustly publishes typical rates and contract terms.
 Brite does similar.
 Zimpler requires a sales conversation before you see a number.
 The flip side is negotiability, but at the early-evaluation stage the lack of a published rate card means you cannot price-compare without committing time.
 For procurement teams running structured RFPs, that friction is a real cost.

-• Smaller scale than Trustly by every measure. ~125-130 employees versus Trustly's ~880. €2.6 billion annual TPV versus Trustly's $100 billion+ in 2025.
-65 Trustpilot reviews versus 3,187.
-25 markets versus 30+.
+• Smaller scale than Trustly by every measure. ~125-130 employees against Trustly's ~920. €2.6 billion annual TPV against Trustly's $100 billion+ in 2025.
+65 Trustpilot reviews against 3,187.
+25 markets against 30+.
 The TrueLayer combination narrows the gap, but for the next few years Zimpler remains the smaller-scale option.
-That matters less for product performance and more for organizational resilience — a smaller A2A provider has less margin for a major regulatory or technical setback.
+That matters less for product performance and more for organizational resilience, since a smaller A2A provider has less margin for a major regulatory or technical setback.

 • Zero cryptocurrency support and no card acceptance.
 Pure A2A fiat.
 If your players want crypto deposits or your demographic skews toward Visa/Mastercard preferences (older European players, non-Nordic markets, US players), Zimpler covers none of that.
-You will need a card processor (Nuvei, Worldpay, Solidgate) and a crypto processor (CoinsPaid, NOWPayments) alongside Zimpler to deliver the full deposit menu.
-Zimpler is a complement to a payment stack, not a replacement for one.
+You will need a card processor (Nuvei, Worldpay, Paysafe) and a crypto processor (CoinsPaid, NOWPayments) alongside Zimpler to deliver the full deposit menu.
+Zimpler is a complement to a payment stack rather than a replacement for one.

 Ready to evaluate Zimpler for your business?